CZ-NIC/knot-resolver/daemon/bindings/net.rst

    [Socket]
    ListenDatagram=192.0.2.115:53
    ListenStream=192.0.2.115:53

+.. note:: If you change network interfaces of systemd sockets for already running kresd instance, make sure to call ``systemctl restart system-kresd.slice`` for these changes to take effect.

 Configuration you provide is automatically merged with defaults from your distribution.
 It is also possible to check resulting configuration using